-South Galiano offers a great range of hiking options.
-Beach walks, forest trails and mountain hikes abound.
+South Galiano, where we are located, offers a great range of hiking options; beach walks, forest trails and mountain hikes abound.

 Driftwood Village is walking distance to six Shore Access Points, including sandy and rocky shores, forest trails, and soaring cliffs.
-You’ll find those six points on the map above, including the approximate walking time (one way) from Driftwood.
+You’ll find those six points on the map below, including the approximate walking time (one way) from Driftwood.
 Pictures and descriptions below outline the Shore Access Point numbers and offer a brief description of each location.

 Hard copies of all maps are available at the Driftwood office.

 (1) Bellhouse Park – 20 minute walk from Driftwood Village, Bellhouse Park offers lovely sandstone approaches to the ocean, a walking trail and information about the Active Pass Important Bird Designation.